kinderp/docker101/README.md

   drwx------ 3 root root 4096 Jul 30 07:17 8986a619617ea9f23266140e6e45ad8a25b0d443dca935dfe023e585c461ce3c
   ```

-  that one is the base (and only layer) in other words it's the ubuntu root fs:
+  that one above is the base (and only layer) or in other words it's the ubuntu root fs:

   ```
   vagrant@docker101:~$ sudo ls /var/lib/docker/overlay2/8986a619617ea9f23266140e6e45ad8a25b0d443dca935dfe023e585c461ce3c/diff/etc